The Creation of Composition No. 2

 The Construction Process

 On 18 March 2022, the first little dividing walls (1 cm thick) of balsa wood were fitted on the pentagonal pattern.
 These little partitions were at their highest, i.e. 5 cm, in the centre of the work, gradually decreasing towards the periphery.
-The next three images show the creation of the pentagonal box design, which took more than 40 days of work.
+The next images show the creation of the pentagonal box design, which took more than 40 days of work.

 The work in progress on 5th of May 2022, with all units and pentagonal walls painted in titanium white.